SeverinDK/moment-timer/README.md

 var remainingDuration = timer.getRemainingDuration();
 ```

-#### Setting the remaining duration of a timer.
+#### Setting the duration of a timer.
 This will override the duration set when the timer was created.
 ```javascript
 var timer = moment.duration(5, "seconds").timer({
   loop: true,